-The goal of the seminar is the exploration of the state-of-the art methods and applications in the field of the image exploitation and fusion.
-Seminar will expand students' theoretical knowledge in the fields of information fusion, image and signal processing, pattern recognition and probabilistic planning that has been gained in the lectures and in individual studies, and will provide the opportunity to apply the knowledge in practical projects.
-The seminar further aims to strengthen students' skills in working scientifically.
+Students have a good grasp of state-of-the-art methods and applications in the field of image exploitation and fusion.
+Students expand their theoretical knowledge in the fields of information fusion, image and signal processing, pattern recognition and probabilistic planning that has been gained in the lectures and in individual studies.
+Additionally, students are able to apply their knowledge and skills in practical projects.
+Students are proficient in working scientifically which includes creating presentations in a scientific context.
+Students master techniques to process the material in a suitable way for the intended audience and to give talks.
+Additionally, students know how to present their results also in written form according to the standards of scientific publications.